-Travel Dates Type of Travel Does it Affect Continuous Residence briefcasualinnocent No Before August 15, 2012 For an extended time Because of an order of exclusion, deportation, or removal To participate in criminal activity Yes After August 15, 2012 and before you have requested deferred action • Any Yes.
+Travel Dates Type of Travel Does it Affect Continuous Residence briefcasualinnocent No Before August 15, 2012 For an extended time Because of an order of exclusion, deportation, or removal To participate in criminal activity Yes After August 15, 2012, and before you have requested deferred action • Any Yes.
 Yes.
-You cannot travel while your
+You cannot travel while your request is under review.

-Travel Dates Type of Travel Does it Affect Continuous Residence After August 15, 2012 and after you have requested deferred action • Any request is under review.
 You cannot apply for advance parole unless and until DHS has determined whether to defer action in your case.
+After August 15, 2012, and after you have requested deferred action • Any

-If my case is deferred pursuant to the consideration of deferred action for childhood arrivals process, will I be able to travel outside of the United States?
+New - Q3: If my case is deferred pursuant to the consideration of deferred action for childhood arrivals process, will I be able to travel outside of the United States?

-Not automatically.
+A3: Not automatically.
 If USCIS has decided to defer action in your case and you want to travel outside the United States, you must apply for advance parole by filing a Form I-131, Application for Travel Document and paying the applicable fee (\$360).
 USCIS will determine whether your purpose for international travel is justifiable based on the circumstances you describe in your request.
 Generally, USCIS will only grant advance parole if you are traveling for humanitarian purposes, educational purposes, or employment purposes.
 You may not apply for advance parole unless and until USCIS defers action in your case pursuant to the consideration of deferred action for childhood arrivals process.
 You cannot apply for advance parole at the same time as you submit your request for consideration of deferred action for childhood arrivals.
 All advance parole requests will be considered on a case-by-case basis.